Skip to Content

 University of North Georgia’s logo

-UNG commissions new second lieutenants for spring 2025
+UNG commissions new second lieutenants for summer 2025

-In a ceremony held May 13 by the University of North Georgia, about 50 graduating cadets were awarded commissions as second lieutenants.
+In a ceremony held Aug.
+15 by the University of North Georgia, 10 graduating cadets were awarded commissions as second lieutenants.

 University of North Georgia’s logo